baylonp/AES-S-Box-stream-Cipher/README.md

 cryption.
 Through this test we prove that our module correctly encrypts plaintexts with different keys and correctly decrypts them.

+The code for the testbench is [here](https://github.com/baylonp/AES-S-Box-stream-Cipher/blob/main/testbench.sv)

-The code is here for the [testbench](https://github.com/baylonp/AES-S-Box-stream-Cipher/blob/main/testbench.sv)
+The code for the multikey testbench is [here](https://github.com/baylonp/AES-S-Box-stream-Cipher/blob/main/testbench_multikey.sv)